dscape/rewrite/README.md

 ## Roadmap

 If you are interested in any of these (or other) feature and don't want to wait just read the instructions on "Contribute" and send in your code.
-I'm also very inclined to implement these features myself so it might be that a simple email is enough to motivation for me to get it done.

 * Sample Application
 * Translated Paths for resources